 My friendships are so much better now.
 Because when you look at someone and say/think “You can handle this.
-You do not need me to tell you or judge you along the way” it solidifies bonds.
+You do

 It builds trust and comfort and something so real.
 A place where you can be who you are, something plenty of us do not actually have.

 So back to the little guy, and the most adorable way he is blurting out “Mom”.
 I am able to pour all of the love and goodness I can into him, and my other two darling girls, because I have supportive friendships that do not pick and pull at my edges.
 But that lift me up, that say “You have got this, keep going mama.”

 We all need this.
 Are you getting it?
 Are you providing it?

 If the answer is NO, how can you make it a YES?

 How can you be that light, that place in the lives that mean the most to you?
 How can you be the one who shares the truth and spreads the light?

 Figure it out and be that.
 The rest will take care of itself.
 You will see.

 PS: Looking for an easy action step?
 Grab a post-it